 This Exhibit constitutes the definition of “Open Book Estimate”

-Due to the exclusive positions of both Parties with regard to negotiating EPC Contract(s) for Conceptual Projects and the resultant absence of bidding competition, the general intent of the open book estimate concept is for the Consultant to fully disclose to and review with Company detailed information concerning Consultant’s pricing estimates and components used to develop and confirm the OOM Estimate and the LSTK Price.
+Due to the exclusive positions of both Parties with regard to negotiating EPC Contract(s) for Conceptual Projects and the resultant absence of bidding competition, the general intent of the open book estimate concept is for the Consultant to fully disclose to and review with Company detailed information concerning Consultant’s pricing estimates and components used to develop and confirm the LSTK Price.

-The Company recognizes Consultant’s concern for disclosing certain commercially sensitive estimating and pricing information that might be utilized by Consultant for competitively bid projects, however, in consideration for the right to negotiate exclusively with Company during the Exclusivity Period for each Conceptual Project, and Company’s confidentiality obligations contained in Article 3.5, and in recognition of Company’s need to verify that a fair and reasonable price would be paid for the Work, Consultant hereby agrees that it will; prepare, review, disclose to Company, for its review, and alter if necessary in accordance with this Exhibit D, such detailed pricing information to Company.
+The Company recognizes Consultant’s concern for disclosing certain commercially sensitive estimating and pricing information that might be utilized by Consultant for competitively bid projects, however, in consideration for the right to negotiate exclusively with Company during the Exclusivity Period for each Conceptual Project, and Company’s confidentiality obligations contained in Article 3.5, and in recognition of Company’s need to verify that a fair and reasonable price would be paid for the Work, Consultant hereby agrees that it will; prepare, review, disclose and provide to Company, for its review, and alter if necessary in accordance with this Exhibit D, such detailed pricing information to Company.

 Therefore, for purposes of fulfilling the open book cost estimate requirements, the following principles shall apply;

 The estimate will be prepared to reflect "Cost" in all areas of the estimate.
-The purpose of the Open Book concept is to allow both parties to review and agree all areas of the estimate for the purpose of review, comment, discussion and alteration of the estimate if appropriate.
+The purpose of the Open Book concept is to allow both parties to review and agree to all areas of the estimate for the purpose of review, comment, discussion and alteration of the estimate if appropriate.
 The following Estimate data shall be made available:

 Provide a detailed "Basis of Estimate" that defines how the estimate was developed and most importantly the assumptions & exclusions in the estimate.